NikiNoel/Election_Analysis/README.md

-#Demo Analysis
-Demonstration of Python Election Analysis for BootCamp
+# Demonstration of Python Election Analysis for BootCamp

-#Analysis
+## Analysis
 Analysis of election results using python to read in a csv file and provide the following deliverables
 1. The Election Results Printed to the Command
 2. The Election Results Saved to a Text File